The Gardens of Cornwall: June 6-16, 2025

 Day 3: Lost Garden of Heligan and Tregothnan

-Heligan was once one of Cornwall’s finest estates, whose exotic gardens were “lost” in 1914 when the estate’s workforce of gardeners marched off to war – only four of the 13 ever returned.
-Heligan was re-awakened in 1990 to become Europe’s largest garden restoration project.
-The goal of the restoration became to tell the story of those who worked there and re-discover their knowledge and methods.
-Today Heligan’s 200 acres are a paradise for the plant lover and garden romantic.
-Free time for lunch (and the shop!)
+Heligan was once one of Cornwall’s finest estates.
+Its exotic gardens were “lost” in 1914 when the estate’s workforce of gardeners marched off to war…only four returned.
+Heligan re-awakened in 1990 to become Europe’s largest garden restoration project.
+Today, Heligan’s 200 acres are a paradise for the explorer, wildlife, plant lover and garden romantic.
+We’ll enjoy a guided tour of the highlights of the gardens and take some free time for lunch (and the shop.)

 Afterwards, we’ll drive to Tregothnan Garden & Arboretum which is unique in its diversity of plants and trees, rare collections, sweeping vistas and peaceful secluded groves.
-We’ll be immersed in the history of tea at Tregothnan, discover their tea garden, and find out about the rare kea plum.
-Afterwards, we’ll enjoy a tasting of some of their blended teas.
+The garden contains some ‘Red List’ endangered plants and trees which are larger than any remaining in the wild.
+They are also famous for their tea, reputed to be the first tea to be grown in England.
+We’ll have a guided tour of the tea plantation and enjoy a tasting of some of their superb tea blends.

 Tregrehan

-Day 7: Tresco Abbey & The Scilly Isles
+Day 6: Tresco Abbey Garden, Isles of Scilly

 Trewidden Garden